acc-conradk/acc_api/readme.md

 FLUSH PRIVILEGES;
 ```

-3. Run the command db:ups to install all migrations
+3. Run the command `db:ups` to install all migrations
+4. Run the command `npm run start` to start the server